 (left) Monument to Cardinal Marcantonio Bragadin by Lazzaro Morelli; (right) monument to Cardinal Cristoforo Vidman by Cosimo Fancelli (you may wish to see the monument to Cardinal Pietro Basadonna by Filippo Carcani in my Hall of Fame page)

-S. Marco was the national church of the Venetian community in Rome (click here for a list of national churches in Rome).
+S. Marco was the national church of the Venetian community in Rome.
 This explains why so many Venetian cardinals were buried there.
 The monument to Cardinal Marcantonio Bragadin shows the influence of Bernini's Monument to Maria Raggi; Cardinal Bragadin had the same name as his uncle who commanded the garrison in Famagusta, the last Venetian stronghold in Cyprus, which fell to the Turks in 1571 (Marcantonio Bragadin was flayed alive).
 The monument to Cardinal Cristoforo Vidman is one of many XVIIth century monuments showing the dead in the act of praying.

 Two sides of Palazzetto Venezia were rebuilt to the left of the church, opposite their previous location.
 The building was known for its viridarium, a pleasure garden with a fountain where Pope Paul II enjoyed walking, a practice he shared with the Roman emperors who did this in their palaces on the Palatine (the garden can be seen in the small map at the beginning of the page).

 Lucrezia is still at the same location shown in the plate.
 It is the mutilated marble bust of a colossal statue of a woman with a knot of Isis tied into her clothing which represented the union of divine and human forces.
 The statue most likely decorated Iseo Campense, a gigantic temple to the goddess and to Serapis, her husband.
 You may wish to see the knot in a highly restored statue of the goddess.